Vincheent/Vincheent/README.md

 ## About Me

 <samp>
-• Let me introduce myself, I'm Vincheent.
+• Let me introduce myself.
+My name is Vincheent.
 I'm 18 years old.
-I'm a versatile developer with a deep passion for all aspects of software.
-Every day I develop more and more with new ideas and new projects<br /><br />
+I'm a versatile developer with a deep interest in all aspects of software.
+Every day I continue to develop myself with new ideas and projects.
+My goal is to study engineering.<br /><br />

 </samp>